robertvunabandi/combination-lock-crack/README.md

 Another way would be not to assume that the observations were independent of each other.
 There is a very subtle thing that happens with this.
 When using an NBC, whenever we observe `y_i`, we update the distribution based on `y_i` and based on the distribution that we have updated so far.
 In a way, the distribution that we have so far somewhat contains *some* informations about all the previous `y`'s.
 However, it doesn't necessarily contains *all* information about them.
 In this sense, one could make a model such that whenever we update our belief, we update on the relationship between all the `y`'s that we have observed so far.
 I am not sure exactly how to approach the problem this way, but it is certainly possible.

+## Conclusions

+I hope reading through these models, analysis, and critics shows that doing this is not hopeless.
+With enough data, one can build even more complex models to crack combination locks.
+I also hope that this is a call for you, if you own a bike or use some form of combination locks, it's safer to have a key lock instead.
+If you already have a combination lock, you ca do one of two things to prevent someone from using probability to open your lock:

+- Randomly shuffle your digits.
+- Always shuffle to the same code (my recommendation)

+Showing that using probabilistic models to crack combination lock is a call to either make locks safer.
+Using a key is best, but there is always the possibility of losing the key.
+Using a keypad is also better.
+However, I've read in the past that one could use a temperature to see which keys were pressed (I cannot find the article).
+Also, combination locks can increase the number of digits that are needed, and increase the inputs (by adding the alphabet for example).